What is Disability Determination Services?

 Disability Determination Services (DDS) is the state office responsible for making the medical decision about whether or not an applicant is disabled.
 In order to be awarded benefits a claimant must meet medical and non medical requirements.

 Non medical requirements are different, depending on which benefits you are pursuing and can involve many factors including: income, resources, living arrangements, work credits, etc. Your local Social Security office is responsible for determining whether or not you meet these non medical requirements.
-Once the initial application has been accepted and processed by the local Social Security office, it is sent to Disability Determination Services, where examiners will determine whether or not you meet Social Security’s medical requirements for disability.
+Once the initial application has been accepted and processed by the local Social Security office, it is sent to Disability Determination Services, where examiners will determine whether or not you meet Social Security Administration’s medical requirements for disability.

 |Office||What they evaluate|